grafana/tempo/docs/tempo/website/setup/linux.md

 It assumes you have access to a Linux system and the permissions required to deploy a service with network and file system access.
 At the end of this guide, you will have deployed a single Tempo instance on a single node.

+These instructions focus on a single binary install.
+You can also run Tempo in distributed mode by deploying multiple binaries and using a distributed configuration.

 ## Before you begin

 To follow this guide, you need: